 3. Compliance with Laws.
 Each party undertakes to comply with applicable Data Protection Legislation, including, but not limited, to exercising Individuals’ rights, conducting impact assessments, taking commercially reasonable efforts to prevent and manage appropriately data breaches, maintaining confidentiality, recording processing activities, limiting the processing to permitted purposes, maintaining the ability to demonstrate compliance with the applicable Data Protection Legislation, implementing appropriate data retention and destruction procedures and adhering to data transfer requirements, including, where applicable, complying with the principles of the Privacy Shield Principles.

 4. Demand Partner’s Processing.
-Demand Partner will use the Services and process any Personal Information received by, from or through the Services for the sole purpose of placing bids via the Services and may retain such Data only as necessary to fulfill its obligations under the Agreement.
-Any use, disclosure, transfer or other processing of Data without Company’s prior written permission or as permissive under the Agreement, including by way of permitting access to, use by, or any other processing by Demand Partner’s affiliates, agents, vendors, customers, partners and other third parties, is strictly prohibited.
+Demand Partner will use the Service and process any Personal Information received by, from or through the Service for the sole purpose of placing bids via the Service and may retain such data only as necessary to fulfill its obligations under the Agreement.
+Notwithstanding the foregoing, Demand Partner may use Personal Information of the bid request only in cases where it provided appropriate notices and obtained the necessary consent from Users in compliance with the obligations applicable to such use under the General Data Protection Regulation.
+Any use, disclosure, transfer or other processing of Data without Fyber’s prior written permission or as permissive under the Agreement, including by way of permitting access to, use by, or any other processing by Demand Partner’s affiliates, agents, vendors, customers, partners and other third parties, is strictly prohibited.

 5. Fyber’s Processing.
 Fyber will process Data in compliance with applicable Data Protection Legislation, to provide the Services, including but not limited to for fraud prevention, bot detection, quality rating, analytics, enhancements, optimization, viewability, geo location services, ad security, ad verification services, and service misuse prevention.
 Where applicable, Fyber may process Data in anonymized and aggregated forms.